-If you suffer from frequent headaches or tooth pain, it could be a side-effect of a solvable problem.
-Many people experience these symptoms, and simply take over-the-counter pain medication to subside or reduce the pain.
-Some even pay a visit to their general practitioner looking for help but aren’t able to get permanent relief.
+Do you suffer from frequent headaches and tooth pain?
+These could be side effects of a solvable problem: Temporomandibular Joint Disorder, also called TMD or TMJ.
+Many people experience these symptoms and simply take over-the-counter pain medication to subside or reduce the pain.
+Some may pay a visit to their general practitioner looking for help but aren’t able to get permanent relief.

 As your jaw joints become more inflamed and irritated, you may develop persistent jaw pain and chronic headaches.
-You could also experience clicking or “popping” noises when you chew, as well as muscle spasms, facial or neck pain, and hearing difficulties such as ringing sensations or “stuffiness” in your ears.
+You could also experience clicking or “popping” noises when you chew, as well as muscle spasms, facial or neck pain, and hearing difficulties such as ringing sensations or stuffiness in your ears.
 Sometimes, your jaw can temporarily “lock” in an open position after you’ve yawned or opened your mouth very wide.

-TMJ rarely resolves on its own, and unless it gets properly treated, its symptoms can grow much more severe over time.
-Teeth grinding is harmful because it can interrupt your sleep, and lead to cracked or weakened teeth, which can cause tooth loss.
+Also known as bruxism, teeth grinding is a common dental condition that can occur when you’re awake or sleeping, and many people don’t even realize it’s happening!
+If you’re experiencing a constant headache or a sore jaw, it’s possible you could be grinding your teeth in your sleep.
+Teeth grinding is harmful because it can interrupt your sleep and lead to cracked or weakened teeth, which can cause tooth loss.
 Over time, your teeth will wear and require crowns, bridges, or complete dentures.
 Teeth grinding can also cause severe jaw pain, hearing loss, and even change the shape of your face.

 A nightguard is a bite splint that you wear when you go to bed.
-It is custom designed to fit over your teeth and is made of durable material, so it can withstand the strong forces of your clenching jaw.
-Your nightguard can prevent your teeth from being worn down, cracked, or otherwise damaged, because it spreads out the pressure on your vulnerable teeth.
+It is customized to fit over your teeth and is made of durable material, so it can withstand the strong forces of your clenching jaw.
+Your nightguard can prevent your teeth from being worn down, cracked, or otherwise damaged because it spreads out the pressure on your vulnerable teeth.
 It also creates a comfortable barrier between your upper and lower teeth, preventing the tooth-to-tooth contact that can cause damage during tooth grinding.

-If you’re in pain and suspect you may have TMD or a habit of grinding your teeth, contact us immediately for help!
-Most of our patients report that their headaches and pain were significantly reduced or fully eliminated after using our custom-made nightguards.
-Our dental specialist will perform a thorough evaluation and fully discuss your options with you, prior to beginning treatment.
-Call 304.725.0126 today to get back to your pain-free life!
+If you’re in pain and suspect you may have TMD or a habit of grinding your teeth, contact RS Orthodontics immediately for help!
+Dr. Sebbahi, our specialist for tooth pain with headache, will put together a customized TMJ treatment plan to get you relief.
+We will perform a thorough evaluation and fully discuss your options with you prior to beginning treatment.
+Most of our patients report that their headaches and tooth pain were significantly reduced or fully eliminated after using our custom-made nightguards.
+Call 304.725.0126 today to get started and look forward to living a pain-free life!